molpopgen/fwdpy/README.rst

 What Python version?
 ==================================

 I'm developing the package using Python 2.7.6 on an Ubuntu machine.

-Currently, the package is not 100% compatible with Python 3.
-The goal is to make it work, though.
+However, I do occasionally run the tests using Python 3, and all appears to work!
+Reports of problems using python3 are appreciated!

 Installation
 ==============